 TakumiTakumi

-Takumi provides WebAssembly (WASM) bindings for browser compatibility, allowing client-side image generation.
+Takumi provides WebAssembly bindings for browser compatibility, allowing client-side image generation.
 The WASM binary is downloaded client-side.

-npm install @takumi-rs/wasm @takumi-rs/helpers
+npm i @takumi-rs/wasm @takumi-rs/helpers

 Load the WASM Module